-- 1. Please assist the docents during the tour by keeping your group together, reminding them to keep their voices down; no running and respect the docents. - 2.
-Leave backpacks and lunches in the bus or car until lunch, which will be outside. - 3.
-Do Not bring food, drinks, gum or "skater" shoes into the museum. - 4.
-Ask students and parents not to touch glass cases, walls, cars, art objects, stanchions or ropes.
+- 1. Please assist the docents during the tour by keeping your group together, reminding them to use inside voices and to walk; not run. - 2.
+Leave backpacks and lunches in the bus or car until lunch, which will be outside.

+- 3. Do Not bring food, drinks, gum or "skater" shoes into the Museum. - 4.
+Ask students and parents not to touch glass cases, walls, cars, art objects, stanchions or ropes. - 5.
+Cell phone usage is not allowed during the guided portion of your visit. - 6.
+Chaperone requirements: - a.
+Grades K-8: A minimum of 1 adult chaperone per 8 students is required. - 1.
+Grades 9-12: A minimum of 1 adult chaperone per 15 students is required.